The Portrait of a Lady Summary

 The turning point in their relationship came when they went to live in the city.
-Now, the author went to a city school in a motor bus and studied English, law of gravity, Archimedes’ principle and many more things which she could not understand at all.
+Now, the author went to a city school on a motor bus and studied English, the law of gravity, Archimedes’ principles and many more things which she could not understand at all.
 Grandmother could no longer accompany him to school nor help him in his studies.
-She was upset that there was no teaching of God and scriptures at city school.
-Instead he was given music lesson which, according to her, was not meant for gentlefolk.
+She was upset that there was no teaching of God and scriptures at the city school.
+Instead, he was given a music lesson which, according to her, was not meant for gentlefolk.
 But she said nothing.

 When Khushwant Singh went to a university, he was given a separate room.
 The common link of their friendship was snapped.
 Grandmother rarely talked to anyone now.
 She spent most of her time sitting beside her spinning wheel, reciting prayers, and feeding the sparrows in the afternoon.
 When the author left for abroad, Grandmother did not get disturbed.

 Rather, she saw him off at the railway station.
 Seeing her old age, the narrator thought that it was his last meeting with her.
 But, contrary to his thinking, when he returned after a span of five years, Grandmother was there to receive him.
-She celebrated the occasion by singing songs of the home coming of warriors on an old dilapidated drum, along with the ladies of the neighbourhood.
+She celebrated the occasion by singing songs of the homecoming of warriors on an old dilapidated drum, along with the ladies of the neighborhood.